PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 If you encounter a `Permission denied` error then you probably failed to add execute permission to `slr`.
 A `command not found` error suggests that the `PATH` was not set correctly.

-## pycancel as a replacement for mycancel
+## pycancel is a Python implementation of mycancel

 Earlier we learned how to cancel the most recently submitted job using `mycancel`: